 - Cinematographer Benoît Debie is responsible for the lushness of visuals seen in Irreversible and Enter the Void.

-- Averted with his first film, which only contains the title cards; and Love, which kept the font but put all the text at the end.
+- Signature Style: Seen in all but his first film, which only contains the title cards; and Love, which kept the font but put all the text at the end.

 - Take That, Critics!: Noé cast himself as a highly visible masturbator inside the gay club The Rectum in Irreversible as a way of saying that he wasn't better than homosexuals, since he knew he'd get called out on it when the film premiered (which he was.)